-SUR is currently funding 10 Construction Career Information Advice and Guidance (CCIAG) days across Slough Secondary Schools.
-The ‘Build up your Business’ Construction Information Advice and Guidance enterprise days aim to promote professional and managerial careers in the construction industry.
-The activity can be delivered across a whole year group.
-Students work in teams of 12 through a business simulation to develop a piece of land in Slough, construct a desktop building model and start a business idea.
-Students work together in a different and challenging environment, to solve problems and make choices culminating in a finished project.
+SUR has also funded 10 Construction Career Information Advice and Guidance (CCIAG) days across Slough Secondary Schools.
+The ‘Build up your Business’ Construction Information Advice and Guidance enterprise days aimed to promote professional and managerial careers in the construction industry.
+The activity was delivered across a whole year group.
+Students worked in teams of 12 through a business simulation to develop a piece of land in Slough, construct a desktop building model and start a business idea.
+Students worked together in a different and challenging environment, to solve problems and make choices culminating in a finished project.

-SUR has sponsored Wexham Secondary School to deliver a Construction BTEC Level 1 to 10 pupils on the school premises using SATRO (an educational charity and social enterprise, which works with young people) mobile classroom.
-The aim of the programme is to teach building trade skills.
-For some students this may provide a pathway to employment, for many it leads to greater self-esteem and confidence.
-All pupils learn skills they will find useful for the rest of their lives.
+SUR sponsored Wexham Secondary School to deliver a Construction BTEC Level 1 to 10 pupils on the school premises using SATRO (an educational charity and social enterprise, which works with young people) mobile classroom.
+The aim of the programme was to teach building trade skills.
+For some students this provided a pathway to employment, leading to greater self-esteem and confidence.
+All pupils learned skills they will find useful for the rest of their lives.

 If you have a community project that you would like to be considered for support and you would like to find out more about our criteria and how to apply, please submit a request via our ‘Contact’ page.